Anas-MG/Robot-AI-Projects/README.md

 - - ## Tasks:
-- ##### Use OpenCV to make real time video streaming whith face recognition  //cureeantly it can only recognize my face ^^
+- ##### Use OpenCV to make real time video streaming with face recognition  //cureeantly it can only recognize my face ^^
 > ##### Folder:  **AI-OpenCV-Flask-realtime-face-reacognition**